acfromspace/weatherchecker/README.md

 ```
   .
 1 ├── node_modules/
-2 ├── public/
-3 ├── src/
+2 ├── src/
-4 ├── .editorconfig
+3 ├── .editorconfig
-5 ├── .gitignore
+4 ├── .gitignore
-6 ├── LICENSE
+5 ├── LICENSE
-7 ├── package.json
+6 ├── package.json
-8 ├── README.md
+7 ├── README.md
-9 └── yarn.lock
+8 └── yarn.lock
 ```

 1. **`node_modules/`**: Location where [Node.js](https://nodejs.org/en/) packages are installed via [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/en/).
-2. **`public/`**: What is distributed to the viewing software so everyone can see your greatest creation!
-3. **`src/`**: All development usually occurs here. “src” is a convention for “source code”.
+2. **`src/`**: All development usually occurs here. “src” is a convention for “source code”.
-4. **`.editorconfig`**: [EditorConfig](https://editorconfig.org) helps developers define and maintain consistent coding styles between different developers and text editors.
+3. **`.editorconfig`**: [EditorConfig](https://editorconfig.org) helps developers define and maintain consistent coding styles between different developers and text editors.
-5. **`.gitignore`**: This file tells `.git` which files it should not track nor maintain a version history for.
+4. **`.gitignore`**: This file tells `.git` which files it should not track nor maintain a version history for.
 For instance, you shouldn't let anyone get your `.env` files.
 (These usually contain your API keys)
-6. **`LICENSE`**: An open source license that protects contributors and users depending on the license chosen.
+5. **`LICENSE`**: An open source license that protects contributors and users depending on the license chosen.
-7. **`package.json`**: A manifest file for [Node.js](https://nodejs.org/en/) projects, which includes metadata (the project’s name, author, package names, etc.).
+6. **`package.json`**: A manifest file for [Node.js](https://nodejs.org/en/) projects, which includes metadata (the project’s name, author, package names, etc.).
 This manifest is how [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/en/) knows which packages to install for your project.
-8. **`README.md`**: A markdown file containing useful reference information about your project.
+7. **`README.md`**: A markdown file containing useful reference information about your project.
 The file you're reading right now!
-9. **`yarn.lock`**: This is an automatically generated file based on the exact versions of your package manager dependencies that were installed for your project.
+8. **`yarn.lock`**: This is an automatically generated file based on the exact versions of your package manager dependencies that were installed for your project.
 (You won’t change this file directly)

 <!-- LICENSE -->